Macro206/qubit-routing-with-rl/README.md

 ## Python package versions

-This code requires specific versions of a few libraries in order to run.
+This code requires **Python 3.7**, as well as specific versions of a few libraries in order to run.
 I believe there have been some minor changes to those libraries in recent times, and I have not yet had the chance to update the code in response.
-I recommend installing the below versions of the required libraries, or you could even try fixing the code yourself to be compatible with the latest versions.
+I recommend installing the relevant packages by running `pip install -r requirements.txt`, or you could even try fixing the code yourself to be compatible with the latest versions.

-- `Keras                    2.3.1`
-- `pytket                   0.5.4`
-- `pytket-qiskit            0.4.1`
-- `qiskit                   0.18.0`
-- `tensorflow               2.1.0`

-Those should be the only specific requirements.
-Then of course there's a few classics, such as `numpy`.

 ## Disclaimer